 I would like to start off with a confession: I have never done anything irrational in my life, ever.
 Consider that for a second… Never?

 Behavioural Economics is important because a lot of the concepts and ideas discovered in this field will translate into direct actions you can take on your website and marketing to optimise it for conversion and sales.
-We will look closer into two different concept in this article along with concrete suggestions on steps you can take today.
+We will look closer into two different concepts in this article along with concrete suggestions on steps you can take today.
 First showing that the perceived value of something changes depending on the context of how it is presented (Framed).
-Secondly we discuss the paradox of choice and that more options isn’t necessarily better.
+Secondly, we discuss the paradox of choice and that more options aren’t necessarily better.

 Our decisions and how we think about certain things can be influenced by the way they are presented.
 This means that it’s not only what is being said that matters, it’s also how.
 The framing effect is essentially how our preference changes depending on how something is presented.

 For example, a bottle of wine in a restaurant will look like a better deal if it’s put next to a pricey vintage champagne than if it’s put next to the cheapest bottle of house wine.

 Or consider the same game framed in two different ways:

 - A lottery where a ticket costs 50kr and you have a 10% chance of winning 1000kr.